defenseunicorns/pepr/website/content/en/docs/customresources.md

 ✅ Generated 23 files in the istio directory
 ```

-We observe that the `kubernetes-fluent-client` has produced the TypeScript types within the `crds` directory.
+Observe that the `kubernetes-fluent-client` has produced the TypeScript types within the `crds` directory.
 These types can now be utilized in the Pepr module.

 ```typescript
 user@workstation$  cat crds/proxyconfig-v1beta1.ts